 Tips and Tricks to Eat the Right Amount

-If you’re like a lot of our forum and Facebook group members, when phentermine suppresses your appetite it’s easy to forget about meals.
+If you’re like a lot of our Facebook group members, when phentermine suppresses your appetite it’s easy to forget about meals.
 Although this may not seem like a big deal in the moment, remember that the ultimate goal is lifestyle change, and to maintain a this lifestyle over the long-term we need to eat.
 Below (and in our infographic!) we have provided some tips to help you establish a healthy eating plan, stick to a schedule, and remember to eat.

 - Block off specific eating times in your schedule: If your lack of appetite is causing you to regularly forget meals, try scheduling your meals just like you schedule meetings or coffee with friends.
 Blocking off a specific 30-60 minute mealtimes three times per day, plus a couple of 15 minute snack breaks, will help you remember your meals and establish routine.
 Even if you’re not hungry, try to eat a small snack at the specified times so that you don’t grow overly-hungry before the next meal.
 This snacking proves especially important if you have a demanding or hectic schedule that makes it easy to accidentally miss meals when you’re not driven by hunger.
 Some people even like to set phone or watch alarms for mealtimes so that they don’t forget during their busy days.